LLNL/benchpark/docs/4-setup-experiment.rst

 Setup Experiment
 ===============

-Select a benchmark to run, along with the programming model to use, and a system to run them on.
+Select a benchmark experiment to run, along with the programming model to use, and a system to run them on.
 Also choose the workspace for your experiment::

   $ ./benchpark setup benchmark/ProgrammingModel system /output/path/to/workspace